 I wonder how long it had taken for the aeon’s to wear its original shape to resemble the roundness of its peers.
 Like culture, time could change its shape, but not its color.

-But now, for the first time in its ancient existence, it had been picked up and flicked by some external destiny into a different pool, where once again it would find itself in the grind and rub of life with, and against all the others of its seeming ilk.
+Now, for the first time in its ancient existence, it had been picked up and flicked by some external destiny into a different pool, where once again it would find itself in the grind and rub of life with, and against all the others of its seeming ilk.

-Then, after the soon to arrive floods of summer it would again blend with the other pebbles at the bottom of its new hollow.
+Then, after the soon to arrive floods of summer it would again blend with the pebbles at the bottom of its new hollow.
 It would shiver and tickle as the flooding waters tug at its shape.
 Only the strongest of surging eddies would budge it.

 If it had remained where it originally came from, maybe hundreds of kilometers away, would I have noticed it laying as a single pebble amidst other similarly black, quartz streaked peers.
 Probably not!